Lomank123/devsdata-test/README.md

 ## Description

+- When click on "Attend" button you will receive reservation code, but if you update the page it won't display, so be cautious.
+To find this code visit `http://127.0.0.1:8000/admin`, login as admin and open "Reservation codes" page on the left.

 Project uses Django and REST Framework, main logic is located in `main/views.py`.
 There you can expext 2 important view classes: